shivashant25/Sentinel-with-XDR/labguide/part-01/lab15.md

      ![Picture 1](../media/initialize.png)

-1. The page should show the Files for the Repo.  the only file is README.me.
+1. The page should show the Files for the Repo.  the only file is README.md.

 1. On the Files (right side of the page) blade, the toolbar includes options *Set up build*, *Clone*, ...
 Select the colon icon **(:)** to show more options.